zawawimanja/Git/README.md

 - git add .
 - git commit -m"commit"
 - git push origin master
-- go to our fork project in github & create pull request
+- go to owner project in github & create pull request
 - then owner of the project will merge if it ok